baoduy/hbd.astro-paper/src/content/blog/devops-repositories-branches-cleanup.md

     AZURE_DEVOPS_PROJECT: $(AZURE_DEVOPS_PROJECT)
 ```

-In this pipeline:

-1. The `UseNode@2` task installs Node.js.
-2. The script step installs the necessary npm packages and runs the `index.ts` script.
-3. Environment variables are passed to the script from the pipeline variables.

 ## Conclusion

 By automating the branch cleanup process, you can keep your repositories clean and manageable, making it easier to navigate and maintain your codebase.
 This script provides a robust solution for identifying and deleting old, unused branches in Azure DevOps Git repositories.
-With the provided pipeline setup, you can schedule regular cleanups to ensure your repositories remain clutter-free.
+With the provided pipeline setup, you can schedule regular cleanups to ensure your repositories remain clean-and-bright.

 <hr/>
 Thank you for your time!
 If you have any further questions, feel free to ask. 🌟✨🎁